XtracT/aintinksmart/README.md

 (This section remains largely the same)

 The MQTT functionality relies on the custom ESP32 firmware located in the `src/` directory.
+See [ARCHITECTURE.md](ARCHITECTURE.md) for more details on the gateway's role and interaction with the service.

 **Functionality:**
 *   Connects to WiFi and MQTT broker.
-*   Subscribes to display command topics: `{base}/display/+/command/start`, `.../packet`, `.../end`.
+*   Subscribes to display command topics: `{base}/display/+/command/start`, `{base}/display/+/command/packet`.
+(The `.../end` topic is no longer used).
 *   Subscribes to bridge scan command topic: `{base}/bridge/command/scan`.
-*   Handles image transfer commands.
+*   Handles image transfer commands: Receives the expected packet count in the `start` payload.
+Waits for the BLE connection to the display to be established (publishing `connected_ble` status) before processing packets.
+Receives packets sequentially on the `packet` topic (MQTT QoS 1 ensures order).
+Determines completion based on receiving the expected number of packets or a packet receive timeout (to handle potential packet loss).
 *   Publishes display status updates to `{base}/display/{MAC_NO_COLONS}/status`.
 *   Publishes bridge status updates to `{base}/bridge/status`.
 *   On receiving message on `{base}/bridge/command/scan`, performs BLE scan and publishes results to `{base}/bridge/scan_result`.